TigerClips1/ps4linux_disk_image_builder/README.md

 this is really the only way i can think  when making hdd .img file from your pc without being in the ps4

+premade diskimage file for the PS4 can be find [here](https://t.co/KODyTHH0MC) - pre made blank diskimage file for Aeolia/Belize
 Thankes for reading and hope this help to make ps4 hdd .img file

 TODO: